 LIVING ON ONE SALARY

-We decided that we could completely live off of Brenton's salary as a firefighter (which wouldn't make anyone rich).
-There were sacrifices to make this work, but it meant that all of Shannon's salary as a nurse would go into the trip fund.
+We decided that we could completely live off of Brenton's salary as a firefighter while we were preparing for our trip.
+There were sacrifices to make this work, but it meant that all of Shannon's salary as a nurse would go into the travel fund.
 Anytime unexpected money came in, we immediately put it in the trip fund and forgot it was there.

 We had a friend move in to split the rent and utilities.
 We avoided expensive bar tabs and eating out as much as possible.
 We tried to keep up our social life by inviting friends over for drinks or potluck dinners.
 We haven't had cable TV in years, but that's usually first to go when budgeting for this lifestyle.
-Sadly, we did have to stop our regular movie dates at The Alamo Drafthouse.
-Shannon picked up a second job for a few months and Brenton did odd jobs on the side, even bartering services by building websites for people during free time.
-We stopped going on unnecessary trips unless we absolutely had to go for a wedding or funeral.
+Shannon picked up a second job and Brenton did odd jobs on the side and worked lots of overtime, even bartering services by building websites for people during his free time.
+We stopped going on unnecessary trips.
 This was pretty difficult with our families living on opposite corners of the country, but no one said sacrifice would be easy!

 We had to look at every potential purchase in a different way.
 Of course there's the NEED vs. WANT dilemma, but we also asked ourselves "will we use this on our trip?" or "what could I use this money for in South America?".
 Usually these questions give us the strength to put down that tempting Justin Beiber poster without spending a dime...there will be plenty of time for regretful purchases after the trip.